About Your Trainer

 This is a great time for the developments in the skin care industry by implementing a new approach developed using the latest research in cellular rejuvenation and advancements to answering the demands of the aesthetic professionals in preventative and corrective skin non-invasive, surgical procedures in treating ageing skin with little or no down time.

-Amanda Presented at the Doctors A5M confrence in August 2016 at Melbourne Sofitel hotel to 600 Cosmetic Doctors on the benefits of having a Paramedical Aesthetician in there team and practice performing cosmetic tattoo, Laser tattoo removal and combining mechanical and chemical treatments to maximize patient results.
+Amanda Presented at the Doctors A5M conference in August 2016 at Melbourne Sofitel hotel to 600 Cosmetic Doctors on the benefits of having a Paramedical Aesthetician in there team and practice performing cosmetic tattoo, Laser tattoo removal and combining mechanical and chemical treatments to maximize patient results.
 Networking together to bring a holistic approach between Medicine and Beauty together just like “beauty and the Beast”.
 As well as Presenting in the international conference on HEALTH AND NUTRICIAN IN PARIS.

 Teaching to perform treatment programs to deliver “real results not just promises” to set you apart from your competitors and allowing you to practice alongside doctors.

 These days, cosmetic physicians and surgeons are acknowledging the importance of having a PA on their team of professional staff.
 Either in their practice or the aesthetician’s clinic.
 Another added benefit for physicians is that paramedical aestheticians have a huge database of clients.
 This creates a win-win situation for both industries.
 And often a physician’s clients, who may not be ideally suited to significant cosmetic surgery, can find solutions with the paramedical aesthetician.

 Given the explosion in the industry, cosmetic physicians and surgeons no longer have the time to perform pre and post-operative care like prescribing skin care or buffing and polishing skin and to preform non-invasive treatments for patients – and this is where a growing number of paramedical aestheticians are stepping in to fill the void.